-The Department supports students whose first language is not English, students with a long-term specific learning difficulty and students with a short-term knowledge/skills gap.
+The Department supports individuals whose first language is not English, pupils with a long-term specific learning difficulty and those with a short-term knowledge/skills gap.

 Specialist support and teaching

-The department is staffed by a team of six committed, enthusiastic and highly qualified teachers who each bring their own particular subject strengths to the department.
+The department is staffed by a team of six committed, enthusiastic and highly qualified teachers each of whom brings their own particular subject strengths to the department.

 Much diagnostic assessment is carried out within the department, including computerised tests such as LASS (Lucid Assessment System for Schools) and Lucid EXACT (a more specifically examination-focused program).
 Referral on to an Educational Psychologist can be arranged.

 In EAL (English as an Additional Language), pupils are encouraged, when ready, to sit an appropriate Cambridge ESOL examination.
 These examinations are internationally recognised and more information is available at cambridgeesol.org

 At IB level, EAL pupils may study the English B course at Standard or Higher Level, with most choosing the latter.
 English B covers a wide range of reading, writing, speaking and listening skills, with a focus on the surrounding British/Scottish culture.
 This course is also an option for students who have chosen the Career-related Programme.